FDio/csit/docs/toi/branches.md

 **A. CSIT Operational Branch**
 1. Take the revision string from the last successful build of the **weekly** job, e.g. **Revision**: 0f9b20775b4a656b67c7039e2dda4cf676af2b21.
+   This is the hash of the csit repo commit used in that run.
 1. Open [Gerrit](https://gerrit.fd.io).
 1. Go to
    [Browse --> Repositories --> csit --> Branches](https://gerrit.fd.io/r/admin/repos/csit,branches).